Table of Contents[Hide][Show]

-You are less likely to binge on these bad foods if you give in to your cravings once in a while.
-If you’re feeling a slice of carrot cake is better than baked carrot sticks, do yourself a favor.
+You are less likely to binge on these bad foods if you indulge once in a while.
+If you’re feeling a slice of carrot cake is better than baked carrot sticks, just give into that sugar craving.

 The most important thing is that you commit yourself to healthy eating as often as you can.

-The chances of quitting being a junk food junkie are less if you don’t have the support of your other household members.
-Take your kids, for example.
+The chances of quitting junk food are less if you don’t have the support of your other household members.

-For instance, you can substitute sugar-laden cereals with a bowl of oatmeal topped with berries and almonds.
-They can have maple syrup instead of fructose syrup for their pancakes.
+For instance, you can substitute sugary foods like cereal with a bowl of oatmeal topped with berries and almonds.
+Or, usemaple syrup instead of fructose syrup for their pancakes.